accretional/statue/README.md

 ```

 This will:
-- Copy template files to your project
+- Copy statue files to your project
 - Set up the content directory structure
 - Configure routes for your Markdown content
 - Add necessary dependencies